 Rosacea is one of the most misunderstood skin conditions, often dismissed as just facial redness or flushing.
-But for many people, especially as they age or move through menopause, rosacea becomes something much more disruptive.
-It doesn’t just affect the center of the face.
-It often spreads to the temples, the area around the ears, and even the scalp line right where the arms of your glasses press every day.
+But for many people, especially as they age or move through menopause, rosacea becomes much more disruptive.
+It doesnβt just affect the center of the faceΒ it can impact the temples, the area around the ears, and even the scalp line, making eyewear comfort a crucial consideration where the arms of your glasses press every day.

 While classic rosacea tends to center on the cheeks, nose, and chin, more advanced or inflammatory types can spread outward to the: